mmtonsing/buhbuk/README.md

-🛖 BukWarm
+🛖 BukWarm--
 BukWarm (pronounced Buuk-warm) is a digital hut for creators to share 3D models, graphics, and blogs.
 Inspired by the Paite word "Buk" meaning shelter or nest, it’s a creative and interactive platform built with the MERN stack and cloud-native technologies.

-🚀 Tech Stack
+🚀 Tech Stack--
 Frontend: React + Vite + Tailwind CSS
 Backend: Node.js + Express.js
 Database: MongoDB Atlas